-The best thing about these spaces is that they offer everything provided to the employees in an office, Gloucester South-Nepean city councillor Carol Anne Meehan says that “we have the technology today that people can work from anywhere”, so why not use it to our benefit.
+The best thing about these spaces is that they offer everything provided to the employees in an office, Gloucester South-Nepean city councilor Carol Anne Meehan says “We have the technology today that people can work from anywhere”, so why not use it to our benefit.

 A flexible approach

 There are several coworking spaces already blooming in Ottawa, the director of community engagement at Coworkly says “If they incorporate this sense of flexibility and adapting to people’s own schedule, I think that’s going to massively change the way people in this city are going to think”.

 The idea of a flexible work schedule has been in the air for a few years.
 According to a 2016 public engagement survey on flexible work engagement, Employment and Social Development Canada (ESDC) as many as 73% of the participants want to have a flexible work arrangement in their jobs.
 This testifies that the people are ready to jump into a transformed work schedule.